nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 1. Configure the `<GridLayout>`.
     * Set the grid to consist of two columns and one row.
     * Set the width of the grid to 100% so that it takes the entire width of the screen.
+    * Set the height of the grid to 20%.
     * Remove any additional settings for the grid.
 1. Drag and drop a `<TextField>` and a `<Button>` within the `<GridLayout>` block.<br/>The Playground adds JavaScript code to your code for the first time.
 Note the `data()` and `methods` blocks added in the `<script>` block below.
 In next implementation steps, you will need to add code to these sections to create some of the app functionality.
-1. Drag and drop a `<ListView>` below the grid.<br/>The default code creates a list of countries and country flag icons.
+1. Drag and drop a `<ListView>` below the grid.<br/>The default code creates a list of countries and country flag icons within a `<FlexboxLayout>`.
 1. Configure the positioning of the elements within the grid.
     * Set the `<TextField>` to inhabit the first column and the first row.
     * Set the `<Button>` to inhabit the second column and the first row.
+1. Configure the `<TextField>`.
+    * Make the text field editable.
+    * Enable adding tasks using `Return` from the keyboard.
-1. Clean up sample code from the `<TextField>` and the `<ListView>`.
-Set a height for the `<ListView>`.
+1. Clean up and configure the `<ListView>`.
+    * Remove all its nested blocks except for the `<Label>`.
+    * Set its height to 80%.
+    * Replace the `countries`-related binding with a binding to your array of active tasks.
+    * In the `<script>` block, remove the array of countries and create an empty array for your active tasks.
+1. In the `<scripts>` block, tie some logic to the tapping of the button.
-1. Log newly added tasks in the console.
+    * Log newly added tasks in the console.
-1. Add newly added tasks into the array of tasks.
+    * Add newly added tasks into the array of active tasks.
 Use `unshift` to place new items at the top of the page.
-1. Clear the text field after input.
+    * Clear the text field after input.
-1. List task name on the screen.
+1. Use the `<Label>` in the `<ListView>` to list the newly added task on the screen.

 At the end of this stage, your `<HelloWorld.vue>` should resemble this sample: